 Requests by Regulatory Authorities

 The Company and its employees, agents and contractors must cooperate with appropriate government inquiries and investigations.
 In this context, however, it is important to protect the legal rights of the Company with respect to its proprietary information.
 All government requests for information, documents or investigative interviews must be referred to the Company's Chief Financial Officer.
 No financial information may be disclosed without the prior approval of the Chief Financial Officer.
-This policy should not be construed to prevent an employee from disclosing information to a government or law enforcement agency where the employee has reasonable cause to believe that the information discloses a violation of, or noncompliance with, a state or federal statute or regulation.
+Neither this nor any other Company policy or agreement should be construed to prevent an employee from disclosing information to a government or law enforcement agency where the employee has reasonable cause to believe that the information discloses a violation of, or noncompliance with, a state or federal statute or regulation.

 Specific policies have been established regarding who may communicate information to the press and the financial analyst community.
 All inquiries or calls from the press and financial analysts should be referred to the Chief Financial Officer or Investor Relations Department.
 The Company has designated its CEO, Chief Financial Officer and Investor Relations Department as official Company spokespeople for financial matters.
 The Company has designated its Marketing Departments as official Company spokespeople for marketing, technical and other such information.
 These designees are the only people who may communicate with the press on behalf of the Company.